How to Build a Bench Power Supply From ATX - Part I

 ATX Power Supply

-I also designed my front panel, printed it and transfer the design to an acrylic board
+I designed the front panel layout, printed it, and transferred the design to an acrylic board.

 Front Panel acrylic